ktangsali/physicsnemo-sym/examples/reservoir_simulation/README.md

-# Modulus-Sym Reservoir Simulation Examples
+# PhysicsNeMo-Sym Reservoir Simulation Examples

-This repository hosts various examples for reservoir simulation tasks using Modulus-Sym, developed by NVIDIA.
+This repository hosts various examples for reservoir simulation tasks using PhysicsNeMo-Sym, developed by NVIDIA.

 * [2D Reservoir Simulation](./2D/)

-    Explore examples and guidelines for conducting 2D reservoir simulation forward problem using Modulus-Sym.
+    Explore examples and guidelines for conducting 2D reservoir simulation forward problem using PhysicsNeMo-Sym.
 This section includes detailed instructions, setup procedures, and example scripts to assist you in setting up and running 2D reservoir simulation projects.

 * [3D Reservoir Simulation](./3D/)

-    Discover examples and instructions for performing 3D reservoir simulation forward problems with Modulus-Sym.
+    Discover examples and instructions for performing 3D reservoir simulation forward problems with PhysicsNeMo-Sym.
 This section provides insights into setting up 3D reservoir simulation projects, including sample scripts and usage guidelines.

 * [CCUS](./CCUS/)

-    Explore examples and guidelines for Carbon Capture, Utilization, and Storage (CCUS) reservoir simulation forward problems using Modulus-Sym.
+    Explore examples and guidelines for Carbon Capture, Utilization, and Storage (CCUS) reservoir simulation forward problems using PhysicsNeMo-Sym.
 This section covers various aspects of CCUS reservoir simulation, including setup procedures and usage instructions.